Arrested for DWI: How Long Does it Stay on Your Record in Louisiana?

 You will need the help of a DWI attorney in Baton Rouge to file for expungement under Article 894 for you, and to help you with the expungement proceeding generally.

-At Carl Barkemeyer, Criminal Defense Attorney, we usually advise our clients to do everything possible to expunge their DWI record.
+At the Barkemeyer Law Firm, we usually advise our clients to do everything possible to expunge their DWI record.

-It is in your best interest to contact criminal defense attorney Carl Barkemeyer as soon as possible.
+It is in your best interest to contact DWI defense attorney Carl Barkemeyer as soon as possible.